sureshprasanna70/PayU-Integration-Kit-ROR/README.md

-# Active Merchant Billing Integration for PayU.in
+# PayU-Integration-Kit-ROR

-Active Merchant is used in most modern Ruby applications which deal with financial transactions.
+PayU-Integration-Kit-ROR is used in most modern Ruby applications which deal with financial transactions.
 It was developed for usage in Ruby on Rails web applications and integrates seamlessly as a plugin but it also works excellently as a stand alone library.
 (See [ActiveMerchant](http://activemerchant.org/))

 This library provides support for payment gateway PayU by iBiBo Group.
 (See [PayU.in](http://payu.in/))